Benny The Beard Fisher-Germfask

 Dambo is also writing a children’s book using each of the U.S. trolls he installed during 2023 as characters.
 His book will focus on water conservation, using the trolls to tell various parts of the story.

-Benny the Beard Fisher-Germfask
+Benny The Beard Fisher-Germfask

 Benny the Beard Fisher | photo via Muddy Chick